zlatozar/etudes/ComputerSimulation/InstructionSet.md

 The value in register R1 (the _dividend_) is divided by the word at the effective address (the _divisor_) and the quotient is stored in register R1.
 The quotient is selected so that the remainder is non negative.
 The quotient is compared to zero to set the CCR.
-If overflow occurs, only the O bit of the CCR is set.
-A word-addressing exception may occur.
+If _overflow occurs_, only the **O** bit of the CCR is set.
+A _word-addressing exception_ may occur.
 If the divisor is zero, the _zero divisor exception_ occurs and register R1 is unchanged.

 ### 68. D